swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexTypeOverview.md

 ### Future work: parser combinators

 What we propose here is an incremental step towards better parsing support in Swift using parser-combinator style libraries.
-The underlying execution engine supports recursive function calls and mechanisms for library extensibility. `CustomMatchingRegexComponent`'s protocol requirement is effectively a [monadic parser](https://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf), meaning `Regex` provides a regex-flavored combinator-like system.
+The underlying execution engine supports recursive function calls and mechanisms for library extensibility. `CustomPrefixMatchRegexComponent`'s protocol requirement is effectively a [monadic parser](https://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf), meaning `Regex` provides a regex-flavored combinator-like system.

 An issues with traditional parser combinator libraries are the compilation barriers between call-site and definition, resulting in excessive and overly-cautious backtracking traffic.
 These can be eliminated through better [compilation techniques](https://core.ac.uk/download/pdf/148008325.pdf).
 As mentioned above, Swift's support for custom static compilation is still under development.